CODA-Team/TaiWei-flow-Agent/README.md

 The agent requires API keys for LLM providers.
 You will need to add them directly into the source code:

-- **OpenAI API Key**: In `optimize.py`, find the placeholder for the OpenAI API key and insert your key.
-This is required for prompt generation functionalities.
+- **OpenAI API Key**:
+- You need to create an `api.sh` file and add the API key for the large language model to the `export` environment variables with the format in `optimize.py`.

 **Note**: For improved security, consider modifying the scripts to load keys from environment variables using the `python-dotenv` package.